 As a result of the issuance of flow-through shares pursuant to the non-brokered private placement on July 17, 2020, the Company had a commitment to incur \$1,470,000 in qualifying Canadian exploration expenditures on or before December 31, 2022.
-The remaining required flow-through expenditures as of December 31, 2020 are \$62,455.
-There are no remaining required flow-through expenditures as of December 31, 2021.
+There were no remaining required flow-through expenditures as of December 31, 2022 and 2021.